MattClarkson/CMakeCatchTemplate/README.md

 The features provided are:
  1. Meta-Build, a.k.a.
 SuperBuild to download and build Boost, Eigen, OpenCV, glog, gflags, VTK and PCL.
- 2. A single library for the main functionality - called myproject, so you should rename it.
+ 2. A single library for the main functionality.
- 3. Unit tests, using Catch, and run with CTest - to demonstrate correctness and regression.
+ 3. Unit tests, using Catch, and run with CTest - to enforce correctness and regression.
  4. A single command line application - to give the end user a functioning program.
- 5. KWStyle to check some basic code style - for consistency
+ 5. KWStyle to check some basic code style - for consistent code style
  6. CppCheck to check some code features - for performance, style and correctness
  7. Doxygen config - for documentation
  8. CI build with Travis and appveyor (if project is open-source).